JP4441/FlagGame/README.md

 <h5>SEI 48 Project I<h5>
 </div>

-Thank you for checking out my project!
-I designed this calm flag-trivia-game for late night scrollers attempting to familiarize themselves with flags from countries around the world.
+Thank you for checking out my project! <i>I designed this calm flag-trivia-game for late night scrollers attempting to familiarize themselves with flags from countries around the world.
 The app presents itself in a monocromatic tone attempting to be as minimalist as possible, but the flags, correct and incorrect button highlights and 'Next' buttons have color.
-Also the app starts with a default of 10 flags and sound option, which can be turned off in the options panel.
+Also the app starts with a default of 10 flags and sound option, which can be turned off in the options panel.<i>

 # Details: